| UpdateNovember 3, 2002In

 very thin flat circles.
 Bake for 10 minutes on a hot lightly

 oiled griddle over a low heat.
 Turn often during cooking.
+As you can guess,

 this recipe comes with marketing material for colloidal minerals